MetaphorData/connectors/metaphor/snowflake/README.md

 ## Setup

-We recommend creating a separate Snowflake user with limited permission for the connector to use.
+We recommend creating a separate Snowflake user with limited permissions for the connector to use.
 You can use the following statements to create a role and grant it to the user.

 ```sql
 create role metaphor_connector comment = 'Limited access role for Metaphor connector';